arqalite/fire-king-guide/src/playing-the-deck/combos/princess-arvata/ulcanix-arvata.md

 Opening both [_Fire King Courtier Ulcanix_] and [_Fire King Avatar Arvata_] insulates you from Nibiru as Arvata hits the field at the 5th summon.

-However the route is a bit awkward and gives your opponent 2 draws under Fuwalos.
-You gotta do what you gotta do sometimes.
+However this route your opponent 2 draws under Fuwalos.
+It's not ideal, but it shouldn't be too bad either.

 <center>
 <video controls>